 All Event posting failures can be monitored under the ‘Track Events’ tab in Zycus iConsole.
 All other GET/POST failures can be viewed in the ‘Integration Dashboard’ and ‘Audit trail’.
 Zycus iConsole Guide provides detailed explanation of each of these tabs in iConsole.

-In case of failures, events can be retriggered from Integration Dashboard, however, if the issue persists from GAVI side and the transaction is crucial from business standpoint, the transaction can be manually acknowledged to remove the supplier from Pending Integration status to be used by Business.
+In case of failures, events can be retriggered from Integration Dashboard, however, if the issue persists from Gavi side and the transaction is crucial from business standpoint, the transaction can be manually acknowledged to remove the supplier from Pending Integration status to be used by Business.
 This activity can be processed by Workato team as they already have Zycus endpoints.

-All event failures can be configured to trigger ‘Event Failure Notification’ email and GAVI can share an email distribution list (ZycusEventFailure@GAVI.com) involving relevant personnel from GAVI IT for preliminary checks and analysis in iConsole.
+All event failures can be configured to trigger ‘Event Failure Notification’ email and Gavi can share an email distribution list (ZycusEventFailure@Gavi.com) involving relevant personnel from Gavi IT for preliminary checks and analysis in iConsole.

 Zycus has a shared support team for resolving production issues.
 An email once sent to Zycus tech support team (tech-support@zycus.com) creates a ticket which has pre-defined SLAs based on severity which is actioned upon by Zycus support team.